vincentvinh/spryker-docs/docs/scos/user/features/202204.0/company-account-feature-overview/customer-login-by-token-overview.md

 ---
 title: Customer Login by Token overview
 description: With the feature in place, B2B customers can log in to Spryker shop using a token.
-In the article, you can find a description of the token structure.
+In the document, you can find a description of the token structure.
 last_updated: Aug 2, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/customer-login-by-token-overview